6 Things Every Lesbian Should Know About Her Health, From A Gynecologist

 In speaking with many lesbian and bisexual women in my 22 years as an ob-gyn, I've learned that some have felt apprehensive about getting health care because of discriminatory attitudes, concerns about confidentiality, and uncertainty about their specific health care needs.

-Regardless of sexual orientation, the first step in the lengthy, confusing and costly process of IUI treatments is finding the right doctor who will deliver equitable and complete health care.
+Regardless of sexual orientation, the first step in the lengthy, confusing and costly process of fertility treatments is finding the right doctor who will deliver equitable and complete health care.

-Lesbians do have some higher risks than heterosexual women
+4. Lesbians do have some higher risks than heterosexual women.

-While the American Congress of Obstetricians and Gynecologists acknowledges that there are "no known physiologic differences between lesbian and straight women," research shows that lesbians are more likely to engage in some behaviors with negative health consequences:
+There are no known physiological differences between lesbian women and straight women, according to the American Congress of Obstetricians and Gynecologists.
+That said, research shows that lesbians are more likely to engage in some behaviors with negative health consequences, including:

 - Tobacco use